LennartHennigs/DIYStreamDeck/README.md

 - Define shortcuts can or specific apps
 - Use the  `_otherwise` section to assign shortcuts for all other apps
 - Define "folders" - a new keypad definition scheme that can be tied to a single key
+  -  🆕 Folders can `autoclose` after an action
 - Define global shortcuts in a `global` section for both, folders and apps 🆕
 - Launch applications
 - Build your own plugins and its commands.
 The source includes ...